 You’re welcome on campus during business hours (8:30 a.m. - 4:30 p.m., Monday through Friday) to meet with faculty and staff.
 We recommend making an appointment to ensure you are able to receive services intended while visiting campus.
 To reduce the number of individuals present at any given time, we offer phone and virtual appointments through popular platforms like Zoom, Microsoft Teams, and GoToMeeting.

-Due to COVID-19 virtual appointments are highly ecouraged.
+Due to COVID-19 virtual appointments are highly encouraged.
 To set up virtual or in-person appointments, you can search our college directory or visit department pages.

-ACM’s on-campus student housing, Willowbrook Woods, will reopen prior to the fall semester with modified housing density.
+ACM’s on-campus student housing, Willowbrook Woods, is open with modified housing density.
 Majority of apartments will house two students instead of four, which will provide each student their own bedroom and bathroom.
-Applications for the Spring '21 semester are no longer being accepted.
+Applications for the Spring '21 semester are still being accepted.

 New Student Orientation

 New students are encouraged to participate in a student orientation session.
 Sessions will be held virtually for the Spring '21 semester.
-New students should monitor their ACM student email account for information about Orientation.
-Questions about student orientation may contact the Director of Student Life.
+Questions about student orientation should be directed to the Director of Student Life.

-Metz Café is open for food service on the Cumberland Campus from 10:00 a.m. to 4:00 p.m., Monday through Friday.
+Metz Café will reopen for food service on the Cumberland Campus on Monday, January 18, 2021.
 Metz is complying with State of Maryland and Centers for Disease Control and Prevention mandates for food service including social distancing, occupancy levels, face coverings, and other mitigation protocols.
 Students can order online for quick pick up.
 Rotating daily specials are offered as well as prepared grab-no-go meals.

-Winter/spring sports are scheduled to begin in January.
+Winter/spring sports will begin in January.
 The ACM Athletics Department is following guidelines provided by the NJCAA and MDJUCO.
 An announcement was made on July 13, 2020, by the NJCAA Presidential Advisory Council and the NJCAA Board of Regents regarding an adjusted action plan for the 2020-21 academic year.

-Books for the spring semester will be available beginning December 1st.
+Books for the spring semester are available for purchase and pick up.
 Students may place orders online 24/7.
 Orders can be shipped directly to students homes or picked up at the Cumberland or Bedford County Campus.
 A Pick-Up Window has been installed at the Cumberland Campus to allow for social distancing and quick pick up.
 Students may also visit the Campus Bookstore during walk-in hours.

 Virtual Learning Space